inoxlang/inox/docs/builtin.md

 ```
 ### check_password

-the check_password verifies that a password matches a Argon2id hash.
+The check_password verifies that a password matches a Argon2id hash.

 **examples**